alexm4c/toy-robot/README.md

-Toy Robot Simulator
+Toy Robot
 ===================

-Coding challenge for Xplor by Alex McBain.
+A solution to the Toy Robot coding challenge for Xplor by Alex McBain.

-Installation and Usage Instructions
+Installation and Usage
 -----------

 ### Composer

 Install composer https://getcomposer.org/download/.

-Use composer to install project dependencies:
+Use composer to install our dependencies.
+Composer is installed globally in the following examples.

 ``` bash
 composer install